 Royal Tasmanian Botanical Gardens

-You can take a guided tour to see features including the largest public conifer collection in the southern hemisphere including Wollemi pines, the peaceful Japanese garden and stunning Conservatory.
-Breathe in the perfume of the traditional herb garden and visit the Tasmanian Community Food Garden.
+Living collections include the largest public conifer collection in the southern hemisphere, the peaceful Japanese garden and stunning Conservatory.
+Breathe in the perfume of the traditional herb garden and visit the Tasmanian Community Food Garden (Pete's Patch).
 See rare plants from Macquarie Island in the Subantarctic Plant House and stroll along historic Arthur Wall, designed to be internally heated to grow exotic plants in Tasmania's cool climate.

 - Coach Parking